DrDrZ95/ManusProject/docs/api_documentation.md

 ## Performance Considerations

-- The first request may take longer as the model needs to be loaded into memory
+- The first request may take longer as the model needs to be loaded into memory (especially onto GPU).
-- Generation time depends on the requested `max_length` parameter
+- Generation time depends on the requested `max_length` parameter and the complexity of the prompt.
-- Using a GPU significantly improves performance compared to CPU-only inference
+- Using a CUDA-compatible GPU with sufficient VRAM (>=10GB recommended for Qwen2-7B) significantly improves performance compared to CPU-only inference, which will be very slow.
-- For production use, consider deploying on a machine with at least 8GB RAM and a CUDA-compatible GPU
+- For production use, consider deploying on a machine with adequate RAM (>=16GB) and a suitable GPU.